-12 National Center for State Courts.
+&lt;sup>10 National Center for State Courts.
 Court Statistics Project.
 2018.
 State Court Caseload Digest.

-13 National Center for State Courts.
+&lt;sup>11 National Center for State Courts.
 Court Statistics Project.
 2024.
 2022 Caseload Highlights.

-Many states have established human trafficking, domestic violence, and sexual assault laws for victims, modeled after federal laws and policies.
+States have established human trafficking, domestic violence, and sexual assault laws for victims, modeled after federal laws and policies.
 These federal and state laws are focused primarily on law enforcement and prosecution, and the state courts need to be knowledgeable about the impact of these laws on victims and their families.
-For example, state court judges can play a significant role in identifying victims of human trafficking and linking them to appropriate services.
+For example, state court judges can play a significant role in identifying victims of human trafficking, including those who are U.S. citizens, and linking them to appropriate services.
 In addition to supporting direct technical assistance to the state courts, SJI will also continue coordinating with its federal partners to promote collaboration between the state courts and federal agencies on this critical issue.